TissueMAPS/TissueMAPS/docs/user_guide.rst

     GET /api/experiments/MQ==/mapobjects/Cells/feature-values

-In this case, the server would respond with a message containing the requested feature values as *zip*-compressed binary data, which can be written to a file archive using the provided filename:
+In this case, the server would respond with a message containing the requested feature values as *CSV*-encoded binary data, which can be written to a file using the provided filename:

 .. code-block:: http

     HTTP/1.1 200 OK
     Content-Type: application/octet-stream
-    Content-Disposition: attachment; filename="test_Cells_features.zip"
+    Content-Disposition: attachment; filename="test_Cells_feature-values.csv"

     ...

-The archive contains two *CSV* files:

-- ``test_Cells_features_data.csv``: the actual *n*x*p* feature matrix, where *n* is the number of objects of type "Cells" and *p* the number of extracted features
-- ``test_Cells_features_metadata.csv``: related metadata, such as plate and well name, x/y/z coordinate, time point, etc.

 For more information about available resources and verbs, please refer to :mod:`tmserver.api`.